Cublibre/personal-v2/content/exp/target.md

 title: 'Software engineering intern'
 ---

-- Developed and added unit tests to an existing API using Python.
+- Developed and added unit tests to an existing API using <mark>Python</mark>.
 Coordinated with other engineers to release internal tools for product designers.
-- Wrote an Unreal Engine plugin for 3D commerce in C++ and Python.
+- Wrote an <mark>Unreal Engine plugin</mark> for 3D commerce in <mark>C++ and Python</mark>.